 and use it happily ever after.
 Or look in the HelpDesk.
 You will find there that in addition to operations, BSL also recognizes the names of some widely used numbers, for example, pi and e.You might not know e if you have not studied calculus.
 It’s a real number, close to 2.718, commonly called “Euler’s constant.”

 When it comes to numbers, BSL programs may use natural numbers, integers, rational numbers, real numbers, and complex numbers.
-We assume that you have heard of the first four.
+We assume that you have heard of all but the last one.
 The last one may have been mentioned in your high school.
 If not, don’t worry; while complex numbers are useful for all kinds of calculations, a novice doesn’t have to know about them.

 A truly important distinction concerns the precision of numbers.
 For now, it is important to understand that BSL distinguishes exact numbers and inexact numbers.
 When it calculates with exact numbers, BSL preserves this precision whenever possible.
 For example, (/ 4 6) produces the precise fraction 2/3, which DrRacket can render as a proper fraction, an improper fraction, or as a mixed decimal.
 Play with your computer’s mouse to find the menu that changes the fraction into decimal expansion and other presentations.